 We are required to invest in AgriBank capital stock as a condition of borrowing.
 This investment may be in the form of purchased stock or stock representing distributed AgriBank surplus.
-During 2019, we were required by AgriBank to maintain an investment equal to 2.25% of the average quarterly balance of our note payable, with an additional amount required on association growth in excess of a targeted growth rate, if the District is also growing above a targeted growth rate.
-Effective January 1, 2020, the required investment was increased to 2.50% with similar growth rate requirements as 2019.
+As of December 31, 2020, we were required by AgriBank to maintain an investment equal to 2.5% of the average quarterly balance of our note payable, with an additional amount required on association growth in excess of a targeted growth rate, if the District is also growing above a targeted growth rate.